pavondunbar/cryptocurrency-portfolio/README.md

 How to use:

-1) Create a txt file and name it portfolio.txt.
+1) Create a txt file in Notepad and name it portfolio.txt.
 2) Type in the crypto ticker symbol followed by a space and the number of coins you own for each one.
           EX: btc 3.876
               ltc 6.432